Sharada Srinivasan: Dance

-In the International Year of Astronomy photo-montage exhibition 'Danse e-Toile: Nataraja et le Cosmos' curated by Sharada Srinivasan, scientist-dancer is featured at Alliance Française Bangalore Atrium.
-It explores cosmic sensibilities and the art, metallurgy and science of the Nataraja bronze and from the evocative lens of both the Bharata Natyam and French contemporary dance forms.
-It will be at Cité De L'Espace, Toulouse for the Festival La Novela as a prelude to an internet-streamed dance event between Sharada Srinivasan and K.Danse, France.
+Srinivasan curated the International Year of Astronomy photo-montage exhibition 'Danse e-Toile: Nataraja et le Cosmos' at Alliance Française de Bangalore.
+It explores cosmic sensibilities and the art, metallurgy and science of the Nataraja bronze and from the evocative lens of both the Bharatanatyam and French contemporary dance forms.
+It was displayed at Cité De L'Espace, Toulouse for the Festival La Novela as a prelude to a streaming dance event between Srinivasan and K. Danse, France.

 She is also a performing artist specialising in the South Indian classical dance of Bharatanatyam.
 She has performed and lectured at the Royal Asiatic Society, the Royal Academy of Arts, for the Chola exhibition, the International Academy of Astronautics, the International Centre for Theoretical Physics, Trieste, INTACH-Belgium, Nehru Centre, London, China Conservatory of Music, National History of Science Seminar, Hyderabad, University of Toyoma, Japan and others.
 She had a photo-exhibition in June 2008 at Alliance Française Bangalore entitled 'Cosmic Dance of Shiva' on art-science-dance perspectives related to South Indian bronzes and the Nataraja.

-Danse e-Toile: Nata-raja et le Cosmos (Dance of stars: Nataraja and the Cosmos) was the first ever live, internet-streamed interactive dance and music programme between India and Europe.
-The event was held in Bangalore on 17 October 2009 as part of the celebration of the International Year of Astronomy 2009.
-What made it more noteworthy were the creative choreography and the amazing synthesis of art, science and advanced technology.

 Sharada Srinivasan was conferred with the Dr. Kalpana Chawla State Award for Women Scientists 2011 instituted by the Government of Karnataka.